xXBricksquadXx/node-starter/README.md

 This is a 'template repository.'
 Just click that big green button to start using it.

+---

+Use of this starter template assumes that you have a 'complete dev environment' setup - a terminal, Node, VS Code, at least.
+If not, you may want to [start here.](https://www.notion.so/codefinity/Setting-up-a-Local-Dev-Environment-for-JS-02a4e9f4a30043d3a8e7d109be3448f4)

+---

 ## What's Included

 - [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)